KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/javascript-guide/play-with-javascript.md

 </body>
 ```
 :::note
-Actually you can write javascript code in various places.
-I will introduce about this in the next chapter.
+- Actually you can write javascript code in **various places**
+- I will introduce about this in later step.
 :::